AKrougly/SearchAndReplace/README.md

 Parameter -p, you can specify a directory or a file; if a directory is specified, the search runs through all files in the directory and subdirectories.
 Example 1: -p d:\test, example 2: -p d:\test\file.txt.
+If a directory name contains a space and ends with a backslash, the trailing backslash must be changed to a forward slash to avoid escaping the quote.

 The -m parameter allows you to specify a list of file extensions when searching directories, separated by semicolons.
 Example: -m *.tst ;*.txt.